Jade-Ray/PyTorch_experiment/ComprehensiveNetwork/Text/README.md

     - `GeneratNames.py` : Generate different country names via RNN with some linear.

-    - `TranslationS2S.py` : Translate sequence to sequence
+    - `TranslationS2S.py` : Translate sequence to sequence via two recurrent neural networks work together( encoder and decoder with attention that from input to output embedding word ).

 - Transformer *( based on paper [Attention is All You Need](https://arxiv.org/pdf/1706.03762.pdf) )*